Grant Robertson: Sixth term, 2023-2024

-University of Otago vice-chancellor
+As vice-chancellor of the University of Otago

 Robertson assumed the role of Vice-chancellor of the University of Otago during a welcoming ceremony on 1 July 2024.
 Following news of his appointment, University chancellor Stephen Higgs said it was unanimously supported by the university council.
 His appointment received a mixed reception from donors.
 While some were supportive, several objected to appointing a former politician due to his non-academic background and record as Finance Minister.
 Several alumni withheld donations and funding to Otago University as a result of Robertson's appointment as Vice-Chancellor.

 In November 2024, Robertson announced that he would personally be funding seven scholarships, worth NZ$7,000 annually, as a supplement to first-year Otago students, who had been awarded an Otago equity scholarship and qualify for financial support.
 In mid-August 2025, Robertson apologised for not properly informing staff and students about planned cutbacks to the University's doctoral scholarships programme, which affected the July and November scholarship application rounds.

+In early March 2026, Robertson confirmed that the University of Otago would establish a new campus in Queenstown.
+The University would begin offering undergraduate degree in entrepreneurship and a postgraduate qualification in digital technology, with plans to roll out further courses.
+The University also plans to build a student accommodation for 500 students by 2030.